Open positions for PhD students

 Epicircuit - Design of synthetic epigenetic control loops in bacteria.
 Recently, we described the design of synthetic epigenetic switches that can capture transient environmental signals and store that information in bacterial cells in the form of DNA methylation patterns.
 In this project, the applicability of artificial epigenetic circuits should be improved and their switching characteristics better understood.
 Methods of synthetic biochemistry and quantitative dynamic modeling will be used to gain a mechanistic understanding of regulatory principles, information processing and epigenetic storage, increase their performance and complexity, and capture additional input signals.
 The project will be funded by a DFG-funded cooperation with Prof. Dr. med.
 N. Radde (Institute of Systems Theory and Control Engineering, University of Stuttgart).

-All positions are to be filled for 3 years initially at salary level TVLE13 (50%).
+The position is to be filled first for 3 years at salary level TVLE13 (50%).
 We offer a scientifically active environment at the interface of Biochemistry, Molecular Epigenetics and Synthetic Biology, modern facilities and a good working atmosphere.
 We expect high engagement, excellent degrees and relevant experimental experiences.

 B.Sc. and M.Sc. thesis projects

-We are always looking for engaged and interested students of Technical Biology or Chemistry (or qualified external applicants) for scientifically oriented M.Sc. and M.Sc. thesis projects.
+We are always looking for engaged and interested students of Technical Biology or Chemistry (or qualified external applicants) for scientifically oriented B.Sc. and M.Sc. thesis projects.